kanisterio/kanister/design/progress-tracking.md

 periodic progress updates using an exponential backoff mechanism as long as the underlying phases are still alive.

-When the first action of the blueprint is started, the blueprint progress will be updated to 10%, instead of keeping it at 0%.
-This will help to distinguish between in-progress first action from an inactive first action.
+When an action starts, its progress will be updated to 10%, instead of keeping it at 0%.
+This will help to distinguish between in-progress action from an inactive one.

-The blueprint progress will only be set to 100% after all the actions completed without failures.
-The blueprint progress should never exceed 100%.
+The action's progress will only be set to 100% after all its phases completed without failures.
+The action's progress should never exceed 100%.

 #### Phase Progress